vestergaardj/sqlbits-adib/7-PowerBI_enriched.md

 Maximize the visual on the canvas

-Select *Latitude* for Latitude and change aggregation to *Don't summarize*
+Select *Latitude* for Latitude

-Select *Longitude* for Longitude and change aggregation to *Don't summarize*
+Select *Longitude* for Longitude

 Select *Incidents* for Bubble Size

-Optionally select *Primary Type* as
+Optionally select *Primary Type* as Legend

 Observe differences in bubble size

-Observe longitude/latitude has outliers
+Observe if longitude/latitude has outliers